IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 To install Homebrew, just follow the simple instructions on their website.

-Once brew is installed, run:
+Once Homebrew is installed, run:

 `brew install ruby`